Keyboard shortcuts

 The solution: Liquid staking protocols pool user deposits, run validators on their behalf, and issue a liquid receipt token (LST) that represents the staked position.
 The LST accrues staking rewards (~3-4% APR) while remaining freely tradeable and composable with DeFi.

-Why this matters for DeFi developers: LSTs are the largest DeFi sector by TVL (~$50B+). wstETH is the most popular collateral type on Aave.
+Why this matters for DeFi developers: LSTs are the largest DeFi sector by TVL (~$50B+ as of Q4 2024). wstETH is the most popular collateral type on Aave.
 Every major lending protocol, AMM, and vault must handle LSTs correctly β€” and β€œcorrectly” means understanding exchange rates, rebasing mechanics, oracle pricing, and de-peg risk.
 If you’re building DeFi, you’re integrating with LSTs.

 Without liquid staking: With liquid staking: